okeowo-cloud/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 9-full_creation.sql: script creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows.

 10-top_score.sql: script lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server.

+11-best_score.sql: script lists all records with a score >= 10 in the table second_table of the database hbtn_0c_0 in your MySQL server.

+12-no_cheating.sql: script updates the score of Bob to 10 in the table second_table.